Jump to:

 • ≥30 secs – needs help with chair, toilet transfer & stairs,

 • Pros: simple, quick, and inexpensive to perform.
-Assessment includes some functional task data
+Includes functional task data

 • Functional performance test with a 9-item balance scale (max. score = 16); and a 7-item gait scale (max. score = 12).